Afanc/colorizing_things/README.md

     - forgetting to normalize our data
     - not running eval() before generating data (deceivingly underrating our network)
-    - using a large feature vector z (takes too long to train)
+    - using a too large of feature vector z/bottleneck is not severe enough (takes too long to train)
     - using an inappropriate loss, over and over again
     - generating too much data (saved weights) and as such exploding space on the disk, abruptly stopping the training